Ja-Sa-La/League-Account-Manager/README.md

 - Change your riot id easily
 - Customise your chat profile or disable it
 - Manage your loot
-- auto matically accept queue pops if you are away
+- automatically accept queue pops if you are away